 The Exchange Visitor Program (EVP) administered by the U.S. Department of State has designated the Board of Regents of the University System of Georgia as program sponsor.
 Information regarding the J-1 Exchange Visitor Program can be found at the Department of State website.
 Under this program, the University System is allowed to issue a Form DS-2019 or “Certificate of Eligibility for Exchange Visitor (J-1) Status” to enable foreign visitors, who meet the eligibility criteria, to apply for a J-1 visa and subsequently enter the United States.
 USG member institutions may request a Form DS-2019 using this DS-2019 Request Form.

 The USG’s J-1 program is administered by the University System Office of International Education.
-The International Education is authorized to issue Form DS-2019 to persons who are to engage in USG’s J-1 program in the following categories:
+The Office of International Education is authorized to issue Form DS-2019 to persons who are to engage in USG’s J-1 program in the following categories:

 - PROFESSOR: A person who is engaging in this program for the purpose of teaching and/or conducting advanced research at a USG institution (5-year program limit).

 - RESEARCH SCHOLAR: A person who is engaging in a research program at the USG for the purpose of undertaking or participating in research or demonstrating and sharing specialized knowledge or skills (5-year program limit).

 - SHORT-TERM SCHOLAR: A person who is participating in USG’s J-1 program for six months or less (no extensions).

 - SPECIALIST: A person considered an expert in a field of specialized knowledge or skill who is coming to the U.S. for observing, consulting, or demonstrating special skills (one-year limit).